La Poupée qui fait non

 "La Poupée qui fait non" ("The Doll Who Says No") is a 1966 song written by Franck Gérald (lyrics) and French singer/songwriter Michel Polnareff (music).
 It was recorded by Polnareff, becoming an immediate success in France and one of Polnareff most definitive songs.
-Jimmy Page (Led Zeppelin/The Yardbirds) played guitar on the recording.
+Jimmy Page played guitar on the recording.
 It also appeared as the last track in his album Love Me, Please Love Me.

 Polnareff also made language versions of the song in German ("Meine Puppe sagt non"), Italian ("Una bambolina che fa no, no, no"), and Spanish ("Muñeca que hace no") which helped the song get airplay all over Europe and become hits in language versions by local artists in 1966.